 Ethics and Code of Conduct

-Moreover, the Code of Conduct for the hiring of researchers was drawn up to improve enrolment, so that selection procedures are fair and transparent.
-The researcher’s merit should be measured not only by the number of publications, but also by a wider range of evaluation criteria such as education and teaching, supervision, teamwork, knowledge transfer, management and public awareness-raising activities.
+Moreover, the Code of Conduct for the recruitment of researchers was drawn up to improve recruiting practices, so that selection procedures are fair and transparent.
+The researcher’s merit should be measured not only by number of publications, but also by a wider range of evaluation criteria such as education and teaching, supervision, teamwork, knowledge transfer, management, and public awareness-raising activities.